Modern Luxury

 A post shared by City View Restaurant (@cityviewdimsum)

-Hungry in the financial district?
-City View Restaurant's bite size dim sum dishes are absolutely dynamite.
-Steamed, baked or deep fried, these black bean spare ribs, Shanghai siu lung bao, crab claws and pan fried chicken buns will touch your heart and make your stomach smile.
-Currently serving lunch Wednesday through Sunday and dinner Friday to Sunday, you should check the website for updated Covid hours.
+Hungry in Chinatown?
+City View Restaurant’s bite-size dim sum dishes are absolutely dynamite.
+Steamed, baked or deep fried, these black bean spare ribs, Shanghai siu lung bao, crab claws and pan-fried chicken buns will touch your heart and make your stomach smile.
+Currently serving lunch Wednesday through Sunday and dinner Friday to Sunday, you should check the website for updated hours.

 Palette Tea House & Dim Sum